Creating and sending a freelance invoice shouldn’t be hard. In fact, you don’t even have to write it.

 Ready to set up your first freelance invoice?

 See … invoicing really isn’t that hard!
 You can literally sit down and spend about 30 minutes checking out the right invoice software for you.
 After that, you’ll choose one, set up your invoice template to include all of the above and you’re off to the races.

-A software service will also save your invoice template so you can apply it to all new invoices that you send out in the future!
-Piece of cake right?
 If you have any comments or questions, as always, just send me a message on Instagram @liveworktravelig.